kevbite/adamwitko.github.io/_drafts/communication-is-your-problem.md

 So some of those points may have some ridiculously obvious answers but that's the point of this post!

-This seems like an obvious concept to mention but most of our failings are due to a fundamental failure to communicate.
-After years of experience of working wih other people I can confidently state that pretty much all failures to deploy, set expectations, catch issues early, or deliver on those user requirements are completely rooted in a breakdown of effective communication.
+This seems like a simple concept to mention but most of our failings are due to a fundamental failure to communicate.
+After years of experience of working with other people I can confidently state that pretty much all failures to deploy, set expectations, catch issues early, or deliver on those user requirements are completely rooted in a breakdown of effective communication.

+After many post-mortems I can confidently say that at least one root cause is due to a failure to talk to each other.

 ### What can I do to solve such communication problems?